Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

 ## Other samples and documentation

-- the documentation for the Microsoft identity platform for developers is available from [https://aka.ms/aadv2](https://aka.ms/aadv2)
+- the documentation for the Microsoft identity platform is available from [https://aka.ms/aadv2](https://aka.ms/aadv2)
-- Other samples for the Microsoft identity platform for developers are available from [https://aka.ms/aaddevsamplesv2](https://aka.ms/aaddevsamplesv2)
+- Other samples for the Microsoft identity platform are available from [https://aka.ms/aaddevsamplesv2](https://aka.ms/aaddevsamplesv2)
 - The conceptual documentation for MSAL.NET is available from [https://aka.ms/msalnet](https://aka.ms/msalnet)